 – and I wish I could get my hands on some medicinal

-substances to retreat into numbness and never come back –
+substances to retreat into numbness and never come back – I wish I could administer an intravenous injection of hard

 drugs into the veins of the city, see the walls collapse